whosonfirst/whosonfirst-categories/README.md

 There can be an arbitrary number of sub-categories for class/category pair.

 Sub-categories are parented by categories.
+Sub-categories may be shared across multiple categories.
 Example sub-categories might include:

 * afghan
 * chinese